Joalor64GH/alura/01-basics.md

 Əlura uses only soft sounds in the English IPA. <br>
 This basically means that harsh or sharp phonemes are completely avoided.

-It also comes with its own special writing system. <br>
+It also comes with its own special writing system.
-The letters are designed to flow smoothly like the language itself.

 ![](https://github.com/Joalor64GH/alura/blob/main/alura.png?raw=true)